gcbtech/RSCP/README.md

-# RSCP - Receiving Station Control Panel
+# RSCP - Receive, Scan, Check, Process

 A self-hosted package and shipment management system for tracking incoming packages, deliveries, returns, and more.